 - A 9-10 year old all-star team will be chosen from the Minors Division.
 This team will be known as the "A" team.
 If there are enough qualified players to put together another 9-10 all-star team, this team will be known as the "B" team.

 - 7-8 year old all-star teams will be chosen from the Rookie Division.
 There are NO Rookie all-star try-outs.
 The coaches will watch all kids when playing each other during the season of play and from those notes, all-stars will be selected to teams.
-Players who are 6 years old are NOT eligible to be an all-star.
+Players who are 5 and 6 years old are NOT eligible to be an all-star.